-How does the NDIS work for mental illness?
+How does the NDIS support someone with mental illness?

 The NDIS funds supports – like recovery coaching – that will help to build a person’s independence, connect them to their community and improve their health and wellbeing.
 The NDIS does not fund diagnostic or clinical mental health supports – these supports are funded by the mental health service system.

 Since July 2020, the NDIS has covered psychosocial recovery coaching to support people with a psychosocial disability to live a full and contributing life.
 Under the NDIS, recovery means a person is “able to achieve an optimal state of personal, social and emotional wellbeing while living with a mental health condition”.
 What this really means is that a recovery coach will work with you to build a life that’s focused on your own personal recovery – building resilience and hope, incorporating your strengths and recognising you are the expert in your own life, rather than the medical model of clinical recovery which focuses on eliminating or managing your symptoms.